 “One day a magazine arrived in the newsstand, Hot Rod Magazine, and in the magazine was an advertisement for the Art Center College of Design in California – ‘Learn to be a car designer’.”

 Leo convinced his grandfather and father to let him go out to California just to see what it was all about, so he took a Greyhound bus for two days and three nights to the school in LA.

 Leo worked hard to catch up to the better-trained art students and eventually won a GM-sponsored scholarship.
 After graduating with honours in 1961, he joined the GM design team in Detroit.

-So impressed was GM’s director of design that Leo was soon sent to England to work on new Vauxhall designs for seven years before being assigned to General Motors-Holden Australia as assistant director of design.
+So impressed was GM’s director of design, Leo was soon sent out to England to work on new Vauxhalls for seven years before he was assigned to General Motors-Holden Australia as assistant director of design.